fedden/poker_ai/README.md

   <img src="https://github.com/fedden/pluribus-poker-AI/blob/develop/assets/visualisation.png">
 </p>

 It is so we can visualise the AI as it plays, and also debug particular situations visually.
 The idea is it'll be a live server like TensorBoard, so you'll just push your current state, and you can see what the agents are doing.
+[The frontend code is based on this codepen.](https://codepen.io/Rovak/pen/ExYeQar)

 ## Roadmap